mburetorp/whdsync/README.md

 ### Directories
 `Library/` is the default storage for all downloaded slaves and is essentially a local mirror of the FTP.\
 `Updates/` is meant for transferring and installing updates on the Amiga.
 It contains all new and modified slaves since the last install and a AmigaDOS shell script to install them.
 After installing updates you should clear this directory using the `reset.bat` script.
-`Temp/` is used to store temporary datebase files

 ### How to use
 Simply run `sync.py` to download all changes since the last run.
 This will populate the `Library/` and `Updates/` directories.